 If input is preceded by script, the text between the curly braces is interpreted as a FutharkScript expression (see futhark-literate), which is executed to generate the input.
 It must use only functions explicitly declared as entry points.

 If the expression produces an n-element tuple, it will be unpacked and its components passed as n distinct arguments to the test function.
+The only builtin function supported is loaddata.

-If input is followed by an @ and a file name (which must not contain any whitespace) instead of curly braces, values or FutharkScript expression will be read from the indicated file.
+If input is followed by an @ and a file name (which must not contain any whitespace) instead of curly braces, values will be read from the indicated file.
 This is recommended for large data sets.
 This notation cannot be used with random input.
+With script input, the file contents will be interpreted as a FutharkScript expression.

-After the input block, the expected result of the test case is written as either output followed by another block of values, or an expected run-time error, in which a regular expression can be used to specify the exact error message expected.
-If no regular expression is given, any error message is accepted.
-If neither output nor error is given, the program will be expected to execute succesfully, but its output will not be validated.
+After the input block, the expected result of the test case is written as either output followed by another block of values, or error: followed by a regex indicating an expected run-time error.
+If neither output nor error is given, the program will be expected to execute successfully, but its output will not be validated.

-If output is preceded by auto (as in auto output), the expected values are automatically generated by compiling the program with futhark-c and recording its result for the given input (which must not fail).
+If output is preceded by auto (as in auto output), the expected values are automatically generated by compiling the program with futhark c and recording its result for the given input (which must not fail).
 This is usually only useful for testing or benchmarking alternative compilers, and not for testing the correctness of Futhark programs.
 This currently does not work for script inputs.